fdefelici/clove-unit/README.md

 Here a list of features provided by `CLove-Unit`:
 * Single Header
 * Tests Autodiscovery (reducing at minimum developer boiler-plate on writing tests)
-* Console Report in ANSI format (if supported by the shell)
+* Test Report with different format (pretty print ansi format, json) and output (console or file)
 * Tests / Run duration
 * Tests / Run failure pointing to the file/line where the assertions are unsatisfied
 * Selective test execution (opportunity to include/exclude tests from the execution)
+* Usefull command-line api to interact with test binary

 # IDE Extension
 For the one, who prefer UI oriented test executor, `CLove-Unit` is supported on the following IDEs: